hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-fields-to-data-source.md

 ## Docs

-* Lastly, don't forget to update the docs where the property ordering is determined alpahbetically.
+* Lastly, don't forget to update the docs where the property ordering is determined alphabetically.

 be sure to link to our-recommendations-for-sending-a-pr, reference-acceptance-testing and reference-terraform-design-choices.md